thatrobotguy/ABB_IRB_1600_Setup/README.md

 ![Image of network options](https://github.com/thatrobotguy/WPI_ABB_IRB_1600_Setup/blob/master/networkoptions.png)

 Then you click `edit`.
-Now, go to the IPv4 settings tab and click `add`.
+Now, go to the IPv4 settings tab and set the `Method` to `Manual` and then click `add`.
 Set your machine IP like this:

 ![Image of ipv4 settings](https://github.com/thatrobotguy/WPI_ABB_IRB_1600_Setup/blob/master/ipv4_settings.png)

+Now once these are set you will want to click `save` and then restart your machine to make sure all your changes are written properly.

+# ROS Setup

 Now that I have gotten the robot to move, I have compiled here the steps I used to get the environment installed on my machine.
 These were mainly quick notes and mild scratch work, but I think it gets the idea across.
 I should thank the MQP team for pointing me in the right direction while I created this list of steps.
 If anybody feels there are changes that need to be made, do mention it.
 I also should mention that, since some components are out of order, you should read the document in its entirety before embarking on the installation of ROS Industrial and MoveIt!.